4d30/just_plotter/README.md

 ## Usage

-Edit plot.conf.
+Edit the config file `config.ini`.
 Set *rto* to the path of RTO/ on your system
 ```sh
 gedit config.ini
 ```